 The Franz Josef Fjord and Kong Oscar Fjord systems are part of Northeast Greenland National Park, the world’s largest national park.
 Scoresby Sund is the largest and longest fjord system in the world.
 Anticipate exploring these fjord systems to the extent made possible by ever-changing ice conditions.

 This whole area contains some of the Arctic’s most impressive scenery.
-Deep fjords and narrow channels, flanked by ice-clad peaks up to 2000 meters high, reach far into the mountainous heart of Greenland.
+Deep fjords and narrow channels, flanked by ice-clad peaks up to 1.2-miles high, reach far into the mountainous heart of Greenland.
 Tidewater glaciers create colossal icebergs that float with wind and tide throughout the fjord system.
 On shore, fields of multicolored tundra are home to musk oxen and Arctic hare.
-The landscape—vast, open, and seemingly untouched since the beginning of time—is a hikers’ paradise.
+The landscape—vast, open, and seemingly untouched since the beginning of time—is a hiker's paradise.
 Throughout this area find ancient Thule archeological sites, historical trappers’ huts, and modern Inuit hunters’ cabins.

 The Inuit village of Ittoqqortoormiit is the only permanent settlement in the region.
 The community boasts an excellent museum, a gift shop, a post office, an abundance of Greenlandic sled dogs, and of course the opportunity to meet Inuit people.

 Cross the Denmark Strait toward Iceland, crossing the Arctic Circle on the way.
 Presentations and workshops, as well as a range of onboard recreation facilities, ensure that this day at sea is not idly spent.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows and balconies.